| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 the specified number of values is read, then the result is filled out

 with zeros.
-After a call to readnum, the number of values actually
+After a call to readnum

-read is contained in the variable $read.
+read is contained in the variable $read

 For example, let's say you have a file called `jnk' that contains the following: